Exabyte-io/documentation/docs/rest-api/query-structure.md

 `projection` parameter is passed inside the URL and must be encoded similar to `query` parameter.

-For example if there are 200 materials which you want to get via 2 calls to the API, the following projections can be used:
+For example if there are 200 materials which you want to get via 2 calls to the API, the following projections can be used.

 - {"limit": 100}
 - {"skip": 100, "limit": 100}